 Independence of the members of the Board of Directors

-The Board of Directors evaluates the independence of its members annually.
-A majority of the Board members must be independent of the Company.
-At least two of the members belonging to the aforementioned majority must be independent of the Company’s significant shareholders.
-Independence here refers to independence within the meaning of the Finnish Corporate Governance Code 2015, which entered into force on 1 January 2016.
+A majority of the Board members must be independent of the company.
+At least two of the members belonging to the aforementioned majority must be independent of the company´s significant shareholders.
+Independence here refers to independence withn the meaning of the Finnish Corporate Governance Code 2020, which entered into force on 1 January 2020.

 The members of the Board are independent from the company.
-They are also independent of the company’s major shareholders, except for Mikko Mursula, Heli Puura and Reima Rytsölä who are employed by shareholders owning over 10 per cent of Kojamo plc’s share stock.
+They are also independent of the company’s major shareholders, except for Mikko Mursula and Reima Rytsölä who are employed by shareholders owning over 10 per cent of Kojamo plc’s share stock.

 Diversity of the Board of Directors